niekcandaele/Catalysm-CSGO-config/README.md

 ## What is an autoexec?

-An autoexec (automatic execute) is a config file which will run every time you start CSGO.
+An autoexec (automatic execute) is a config file which will run every time you start CS.
 This has multiple benefits

 - More possibilities than the ingame settings menu because you are not limited to what Valve provides ingame.
 - A backup of your configuration for when you get a new PC or you have to play on a different machine.